MicrosoftDocs/bot-docs/articles/v4sdk/migration/net-migration-quickreference.md

 stepContext.values.destination = destination;
 ```

-## To write changes in state to the persistance layer
+## To write changes in state to the persistence layer

 ### v3